 \subsection{Optimization}

-If the loss function $\ell$ is restricted to be globally convex and the hypothesis space $\mathcal{H}$ is a convex set, then the TCP risk with respect to $h$ will be globally convex and there will be a unique optimum with respect to $h$.
-The TCP risk with respect to $q$ is linear and bounded due to the simplex, which means that it is possible that the optimum is not unique.
-However, the combined minimax objective function is globally convex-linear, which is important, because it guarantees the existence of a saddle point, i.e. an optimum with respect to both $h$ and $q$ \cite{cherukuri2017saddle}.
+As pointed out in the proof of Theorem \ref{thm:trda}, we seek a saddle point to a quasi-convex-linear problem.
+That can be found by first performing a gradient descent step with respect to $h$ (or, equivalently, $\theta$), followed by a gradient ascent step with respect to $q$.
+For discriminant analyses models, the minimization with respect to $\theta$ has a closed-form solution:

-Finding the saddle point can be done through first performing a gradient descent step according to the partial derivative with respect to $h$, followed by a gradient ascent step according to the partial derivative with respect to $q$.
-However, this last step causes the updated $q$ to leave the simplex.
-In order to enforce the constraint, it is projected back onto the simplex after performing the gradient step.
-This projection, $\mathcal{ P}$, maps the point outside the simplex, $a$, to the point, $b$, that is the closes point on the simplex in terms of Euclidean distance: $\mathcal{P}(a) = \arg \min_{b \in \Delta} \| a - b \|_2$ \cite{condat2014fast}.
-Unfortunately, the projection step complicates the computation of the step size, which we replace by a learning rate $\alpha^t$, decreasing over iterations $t$.
+One encounters the same solutions in the M step of EM-based Gaussian mixture modelling, where data points also have probabilistic class assignments \cite{mclachlan2004finite}.
+To ensure the updated $q$ remains on the simplex, it is projected back after each gradient step.
+The projection $\mathcal{ P}$ maps a point outside the simplex $a$ to the point $b$ on the simplex that is closest in terms of Euclidean distance: $\mathcal{P}(a) = \arg \min_{b \in \Delta} \| a - b \|_2$ \cite{condat2016fast}.
+The projection complicates the computation of the step size, which we replace by a learning rate $\alpha^t$ decreasing over iterations $t$.
 This results in the overall update: $q^{t+1} \leftarrow \mathcal{ P}(q^{t} + \alpha^{t} \nabla q^{t})$.

-A gradient descent - gradient ascent procedure for globally convex-linear objectives is guaranteed to converge to a saddle point (c.f. proposition 4.4 and corollary 4.5 of \cite{cherukuri2017saddle}).
+A gradient descent-gradient ascent procedure for globally convex-linear objectives is guaranteed to converge to a saddle point (c.f.
+Proposition 4.4 and Corollary 4.5 in \cite{cherukuri2017saddle}).